Feature #1597

 Could you merge that in, too?
 Sorry for the inconvenience.

-#28 Updated by Mayer Michael almost 9 years ago
+#28 Updated by Mayer Michael about 9 years ago

 GCTAResponseIrf::load_aeff()